What do tourism, transport and travel students want from course content?

-type and breadth of course contenttourism, transport and travelStudents in tourism, transport and travel want breadth that maps to progression, applied tasks that mirror industry, and predictable delivery and assessment.
-Across the National Student Survey (NSS) category on type and breadth of course content, sentiment trends positive with 70.6% Positive; within the UK CAH subject area tourism, transport and travel the mood is more mixed at 51.8% Positive, with placements featuring in 5.0% of comments and remote learning rated poorly (index −31.2).
-These benchmarks frame the analysis below and point directly to where programmes can strengthen quality and relevance.
+Across the National Student Survey (NSS) category on type and breadth of course content, sentiment is 70.6% positive.
+Within the UK CAH subject area tourism, transport and travel, sentiment is more mixed at 51.8% positive.
+Placements feature in 5.0% of comments, and remote learning scores poorly (index −31.2).
+The analysis below turns these signals into practical levers to strengthen relevance and quality.

 How do students assess the value of course content?